CS2401-Fall2020/Week-7/README.md

 Do not change the method signatures. **Do not use helper methods**.

 ## Tasks
-### static method `quicksortLengths(StringLL stringListHead)`
+### static method `mergeSortLengths(StringLL left)`

-This *recursive* method will use quicksort to sort the elements in the list who's head is `stringListHead` by their **string lengths**.
+This *recursive* method will use merge sort to sort the elements in the list who's head is `left` by their **string lengths**.
-The method will be implemented by creating two linked lists: one with the elements that are shorter than the midpoint, and one with the elements that are longer and making recursive calls on those.
+The method will be implemented by creating two linked lists each containing half the elements (with odd sized arrays having one extra element on the half containing the lower indexes) and making recursive calls on those.
 The resulting lists will then concatenated and the head pointer of the front of the combined list returned.
 In the case of ties in the length of the string they will be put in alphabetical order.